A smarter way to save

 When must distributions begin?

-- Traditional IRA: Distributions must begin by April 1 of the year following the year the owner turns 70½ years old.
+- Traditional IRA: Distributions must begin by April 1 of the year following the year the owner turns 72 years old (Age 70½ years old prior to 2020).

 - Roth IRA: Distributions are not required during the owner’s lifetime.